supervisorphp/event/README.md

 $listener->listen($handler);
 ```

+Currently available listeners:

+- Standard: Listents to standard input stream, writes to standard output
+- Guzzle: Uses `StreamInterface` to provide an easy interface for reading/writting

 Additionally you can use two exceptions to control the listeners itself:

 - `Indigo\Supervisor\Exception\StopListener`: indicates that the `Listener` should stop listening for further events.
 - `Indigo\Supervisor\Exception\EventHandlingFailed`: indicates that handling the event failed, `Listener` should return with a FAIL response.

+Any other unhandled exceptions/errors will cause the listener to stop.

 Check the Supervisor docs for more about [Events](http://supervisord.org/events.htm).